 John Stapp received recognition at the 1998 Nina Wideman International Piano Competition in Shreveport, LA, where he won the Robert G. Mogg & Family Award.
 He also won concerto competitions at The University of Tulsa and Oral Roberts University, where he was a full scholarship recipient, and earned his B.M. in Piano.
 He was a finalist in The Naftzger Young Artist Competition in Kansas in 1999.

 In 2001, he was the Grand Prize winner of the 20th Century Music Competition at ORU.
 In 2003, he was awarded the Silver Medal at the Crescendo National Music Awards in Tulsa, OK, which included a $4,000 cash prize.
 That same year he also won Oklahoma's Collegiate Artist Scholarship Competition.
 He was named 1st Alternate in The Churchill Full Scholarship Competition at The Boston Conservatory, where he earned his M.M. in 2005.
 Stapp spent summers studying at The Aspen Music School and The Van Cliburn Institute.
 Previous faculty appointments for Stapp include Quincy College and New School of Music in Cambridge, MA.
-Stapp has been a private piano instructor at Yamaha Music School of Boston since 2010 and was given an award for his outstanding contribution as composition and performance teacher of Lily Hoyt at the Yamaha 2015 U.S. National Junior Original Concert in Cerritos, CA. He has been Chair of the MMTA Bay State Piano Contest since 2012, and his students are award winners in the Steinway Society of Massachusetts Piano Competition, the MMTA Bay State Piano Contest, and MMTA's Judged Festival.
+Stapp has been a private piano instructor at Yamaha Music School of Boston since 2010 and was given an award for his outstanding contribution as composition and performance teacher of Lily Hoyt at the Yamaha 2015 U.S. National Junior Original Concert in Cerritos, CA. He served as Chair of the MMTA Bay State Piano Contest from 2012 to 2016 and remains on the BSPC Committee, securing The Boston Conservatory at Berklee as the venue for the contest and assisting with management.
+His students are award winners in the Steinway Society of Massachusetts Piano Competition, the MMTA Bay State Piano Contest, the MMTA Judged Festival, the Shenzhen, China Piano Association Concerto and Solo Competitions, and the Music Fest Rising Talents Competition, where his student performed at Manhattan School of Music’s Greenfield Hall.
+His recordings and compositions are available on YouTube.

 Ayako Hattori has taught both privately and in the classroom at Boston University, the Univerity of Michigan, the Manhattan School of Music, and the University of the Redlands, as well as maintaining private studios in Ann Arbor, New York City, and Orange County, CA.